Preventing a Bad Hire: Look Out for These Red Flags During an Interview

 Do prospective job candidates value work?
 Ask these questions to find out.

-5. Failure to Provide Good References
+5. A Bad Hire will Fail to Provide Good References

 When asked for references, does the candidate balk?
 Are they ready to provide, at a moment’s notice, names, phone numbers, and email addresses for previous employers, or do they need to get back to you?
 How dated are the references they offer and are the people reachable?
 It’s one thing to be a busy executive or manager, but if a recruiter or hiring manager tries multiple times to reach someone and they don’t respond, it might indicate the former employer doesn’t have many good things to say about the candidate.